 Use case B (at any time)

 Your customer has recently purchased an item in your store spending 50€ and earning 50 NQ points.
-However, the customer decides to use the recently earned points in exchange for a 5% discount voucher while at the same time, returning the item purchased.
+However, the customer decides to use the recently granted points in exchange for a 5% discount voucher while at the same time, returning the item purchased.
 In this same scenario where there is no holding period set, the points that have been used will be debited.
 The points that have already been used by the customer can no longer be retrieved.
 That’s another use case of a refunded article, less recommended, however, because you cannot prevent customers from spending points before potentially returning a product.

 - Enabling the refund option